 |Changing the Override References property in assembly definitions||This property controls how Unity invokes the compiler for this assembly, and has no effect on consumers of the resulting assembly.
 Changing that flag on its own does not alter the public API.|

-package.json) specifies the name, version, package dependencies, and other metadata about the package itself.
+The package manifest file (package.json) specifies the name, version, package dependencies, and other metadata about the package itself.

 This section details changes in package manifest files, and the impact on the package version:

 Changing the name property is the equivalent of removing one package and adding a new package with a different name, and it is not supported.
 You cannot rename a package by trying to release an update: you have to release it as an entirely new package.
-Name changes aren’t allowed because existing projects and packages cannot interpret the names as synonyms.
+Name changes aren’t allowed because existing Projects and packages cannot interpret the names as synonyms.

-Changing a dependency in a project does not in itself require a different MAJOR or MINOR version, unless it is part of an API change or if the Auto Referenced property is enabled.
+Changing a dependency in a Project does not in itself require a different MAJOR or MINOR version, unless it is part of an API change or if the Auto Referenced property is enabled.